 Access to information is generally limited to what is disclosed in the formation deed in the RESA.
 This generally includes, but is not limited to, the identity of the founding shareholders or partners, the initial subscribed share capital, as well as information on management and shareholders' or partners' meetings.
 SICARs, SIFs and RAIFs set up with a variable capital structure will not disclose the identity of further subscribers in the event of additional subscriptions.
 If the SICAR, SIF or RAIF is formed as a SARL with fixed capital, the identity of its shareholders and the number of shares held by them will be published in the RESA and also publicly available at the RCS.
-As per the reform to the partnership legislation under the AIFM Law, the identity of the limited partners of an SCS are no longer published in the RESA.
-The same goes for the SCSp.
+If the SICAR, SIF or RAIF is formed as a SCS or a SCSp, the identity of its limited partners are not published in the RESA.
 In both instances (SCS and SCSp), only an extract comprising the following information will be published in the RESA:

-- · the identity of the general partners; - the corporate denomination of the SCS or SCSp; - · its corporate object and registered office; - the name of its managers and their signatory powers; and - the term of the SCS or SCSp (inception and termination date).
+- the identity of the general partners; - the corporate denomination of the SCS or SCSp; - · its corporate object and registered office; - the name of its managers and their signatory powers; and - the term of the SCS or SCSp (inception and termination date).